Bunji Sakita: Supersymmetry

 In 1971, Jean-Loup Gervais and Bunji Sakita, in a paper titled "Field Theory Interpretation of Supergauges in Dual Models", showed the boson–fermion symmetry of the fermionic string theory, writing down the first linear supersymmetric action.
 In modern parlance the Gervais–Sakita Lagrangian has a local superconformal symmetry.
 The 1973 work of Wess and Zumino extended the two-dimensional supersymmetry discovered in string theory to four-dimensional field theories with spacetime supersymmetry.
 (Different versions of supersymmetry had been discovered by two Soviet physicists, Yu.
 A. Gol'fand and E.P.
 Likhtman a little earlier; this was not known to physicists elsewhere at that time.)

 In 1970, Robert Marshak became president of the City College of New York.
 Sakita moved there as distinguished professor to participate in the rapid expansion of the physics program and to lead the High Energy Group.
 A strong group was built up with first rate work on many areas such as string theory, supersymmetry, particle phenomenology and others.

 Sakita and CCNY

-Sakita was an exceptional mentor with an intense working relationship with many of his students whom he treated as his equals.
+Sakita was an mentor with an intense working relationship with many of his students whom he treated as his equals.
 Many of the CCNY students and research associates of this time have gone onto distinguished careers of their own.

 In recognition of his many contributions, he was the recipient of a Guggenheim Fellowship in 1970 and was awarded the Nishina Memorial Prize of Japan in 1974.